Basin and Petroleum Systems Modeling: Applications for Petroleum Exploration Risk and Resource Assessments

 - Structural Complexity: From Structural Reconstructions to BPSM

-- Regional Case Studies in Russia
+- Regional Case Studies (can be selected by course attendees)

 Theoretical Aspects of Basin and Petroleum Systems Modeling: